Protect your lawn from the Chafer Beetle with these options.

 For a target method of control, nematodes can be easily applied to your lawn during July.
 Nematodes are a natural way to treat lawns infested with European chafer beetles.
 In order for the treatment to be successful, we recommend Surrey residents apply nematode treatment in July and August for best results.
 In order to water outside the permitted watering times in the summer, residents must apply for a special sprinkling permit.

-The special sprinkling permit is valid for 14 days and can be renewed once in Stage 1 & 2 of the Outdoor Water Restrictions only.
+- The special sprinkling permit is valid for 14 days and can be renewed once in Stages 1 and 2 of the Water Restrictions only.